-Chris serves on the board of the Barbara Bush Foundation for Family Literacy, where he is also the Interim CEO.
+Chris serves on the board of the Barbara Bush Foundation for Family Literacy, where he also served as the Interim CEO.
 He is a Senior Advisor at the National Geographic Society.

 Chris most recently was the Vice President of Prize Development and Execution at the XPRIZE Foundation, the world’s leader in designing and managing large incentivized prize competitions.
 At XPRIZE Chris oversaw all prizes in design and all active prizes, managing a prize portfolio of over $100 million in prize purses and leading a team of 45.
 Chris also built and ran XPRIZE’s government relations initiative.
 He was a regular educator and workshop leader at Singularity University’s Innovation Partnership Program.